 - antenatal intraparenchymal haemorrhage 4

 - familial porencephaly: mutations in the COL4A1 gene: fragile blood vessels related to haemorrhagic strokes

 On an antenatal ultrasound scan, these may be seen as one or more intracranial cysts that communicate with the ventricular system and/or subarachnoid space.
-There may also be asymmetrical ventricular with displacement of the midline ventricular echo 8.
+There may also be asymmetrical ventricles with displacement of the midline ventricular echo 8.

-As with CT, appears well defined and often corresponds to a vascular territory.
+As with CT, the cyst appears well defined and often corresponds to a vascular territory.
 The cyst is lined by white matter, which may or may not demonstrate evidence of gliosis (this depends on the age at which the insult occurred).
 Importantly the cyst is not lined by grey matter, helpful in distinguishing them from arachnoid cysts and schizencephaly.
 Typically the cyst seen to communicate with the ventricles and/or the subarachnoid space.

 The content of the cyst follows CSF signal on all sequences: